 This document describes how to create a composite event, that is, how to add additional information to an existing event.
 For example, if you want to capture changes applied to a supplier in 'Supplier.
-Open for Purchase & Finance' (CRS624) (field CIDVEN) for real suppliers only, that is, Supplier Type = 0.
+Define Purchase & Financial' (CRS624) (field CIDVEN) for real suppliers only, that is, Supplier Type = 0.
 Since supplier type only exists in table CIDMAS you must create a composite event and attach information from both CIDVEN and CIDMAS to the new event.

 In 'Event Subscription.
 Open' (CMS045) add a subscription to the M3 BE table to be used for the composite event.
 The name of the M3 BE table is used as the event name and M3 as the publisher.